FrancescFe/api-pokemon/README.md

 - Controller Package: to define our endpoints and controlling the user interaction with MVC application.
 - Configuration Package: to set some basic security requirements.

-## Database
+## 🔋 Database 🔋

-I access the provided PokeAPI to recover only the data I want/need and create a simple DB formed by one table with 1 primary key and 5 columns.
+I access the provided PokeAPI to recover only the data I want/need and create a simple DB formed by one table with 🆔 1 primary key 🆔 and 5 columns.
 The DB is filled with some data about Pokemon first gen. But only is created and filled if it is empty.
 If DB is empty, SpringBootApplication needs about 45 seconds to get started (in my laptop).
 If DB already exists, SpringBootApplication needs about 4 seconds to get started (in my laptop).

-## Security
+## :lock: Security :lock:

 Each endpoint require basic authorization (except endpoint for top 3 heaviest Pokemon because the challenge required it) so I have set appropriately in `resources/application.properties`:
 ```